zikunz/tp/docs/UserGuide.md

 > add an item or order back if you delete it mistakenly.
 For now, easyLog does not have a command to revert any
 > changes.
 We may consider adding it in the upcoming version. <br/>
 >
-> You should not worry too much as easyLog is highly optimized for fast typists working in a warehouse like you.
+> You should not worry too much as easyLog is highly optimized for fast typists in a home-based business like you.

-**Q4**: Why does easyLog only allow me to enter additional stock number when I add an item which already exists in the system?
-Why cannot I update the unit price?

-> It is typically hard for users to remember all items in the system.
-Hence, we make it easier and more efficient when
-> easyLog detects the item to be added already exists in the item list.
-Since this only happens when the user stocks up
-> a particular item, we allow the user to increase the stock as long as the total number of item stock is within the
-> threshold (i.e., 1000000).
-However, it does not naturally happen when a user wants to update the unit price when he or
-> she adds an item which already exists in the system.
->
-> When it happens, the user is welcomed to use `items update` command instead.

 ***